Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Locally primitive groups of tree automorphisms

 \item $\lcent(G) \neq \{0, \infty\}$ if and only if the pointwise stabiliser of some half-tree is non-trivial.

 \item If $\lcent(G) \neq \{0, \infty\}$, then $G$ is abstractly simple. \end{enumerate}

 \end{thm}

-\begin{proof} (i) Let $\xi \in \partial T$ and $P = G_\xi$ be the stabiliser of $\xi$.
+\begin{proof} (i) Since $T$ is infinite and locally finite, the set of ends $\partial T$ is non-empty.
+Let $\xi \in \partial T$ and $P = G_\xi$ be the stabiliser of $\xi$.
 Then the set of elliptic elements of $P$ is an open normal subgroup $P_0$ of $P$, which is locally elliptic, and the quotient $P/P_0$ is cyclic.
 In particular $P$ is amenable.
-The canonical equivariant bijection $G/P \to \partial T$ is continuous, and must therefore be a homeomorphism by \cite[Th.~8]{Arens}.
+The canonical equivariant bijection $G/P \to \partial T$ is continuous, and must therefore be a homeomorphism by \cite[Theorem~8]{Arens}.
 It follows that $G/P$ is compact.
-Moreover $P$ is a maximal subgroup of $G$ since the $G$-action on $G/P$ is doubly transitive (by \cite[Lemma.~3.1.1]{BurgerMozes}), hence primitive.
+Moreover $P$ is a maximal subgroup of $G$ since the $G$-action on $G/P$ is doubly transitive (by \cite[Lemma~3.1.1]{BurgerMozes}), hence primitive.
 Therefore, by Proposition~\ref{prop:StronglyProx:amen}, every compact $G$-space which is minimal and strongly proximal either is isomorphic to $G/P \cong \partial T$, or is a singleton.
-In particular, this applies to the Stone space $\mfS(\lcent(G))$ by Theorem~\ref{thmintro:WeaklyBranch}.
+In particular, this applies to the Stone space $\mfS(\lcent(G))$ by Theorem~\ref{thmintro:WeaklyDecomposable}.
 This proves (i).

 (ii) Given any pair of half-trees $H_1, H_2$ in $T$, there is an element $g \in G$ mapping $H_1$ properly inside $H_2$.
 The `if' part follows easily from that observation.
 Assume conversely that $\lcent(G)$ is non-trivial.
 Then $\mfS(\lcent(G))$ can be identified with $\partial T$ by (i).
-Since the $G$-action on $\mfS(\lcent(G))$ is weakly branch by Theorem~\ref{thmintro:WeaklyBranch}, it follows that the pointwise stabiliser in $G$ of any non-empty proper clopen subset of $\partial T$ is non-trivial.
+Since the $G$-action on $\mfS(\lcent(G))$ is locally weakly decomposable by Theorem~\ref{thmintro:WeaklyDecomposable}, it follows that the pointwise stabiliser in $G$ of any non-empty proper clopen subset of $\partial T$ is non-trivial.
 The conclusion follows, since the pointwise stabiliser of a non-empty proper clopen subset of $\partial T$ fixes pointwise a half-tree of $T$.

 (iii) Upon replacing $T$ by a minimal $G$-invariant subtree, and discarding the vertices of degree $2$, we may assume that the $G$-action on $T$ is edge-transitive.
-The conclusion then follows from Proposition~\ref{prop:PrimTrees} and Theorem~\ref{thmintro:AbstractSimplicity}. \end{proof}
+By \cite[Lemma~3.1.1]{BurgerMozes}, the $G$-action on $\bd T$ is $2$-transitive, and the $G$-action on $T$ is locally $2$-transitive, hence locally quasi-primitive.
+The conclusion then follows from Proposition~\ref{prop:PrimTrees} and Theorem~\ref{thmintro:PropertyS1}. \end{proof}